cornelcristea/ansible-role-homeflix/README.md

 ## Notes

 - Traefik reverse proxy network is optional — enable by uncommenting `homeflix_traefik_network` variable.
+- Each service has default **admin** user and its password is **admin** (for qBittorent, the password is **adminadmin**).
+After first deploy, the passowrds have to be changed.
+- Jellyfin and Bazarr have a default API key that needs to be generated after first deploy and save them as variables (check `default.yml`).
+Do same thing with qBittorrent password.
 - Always use **encrypted passwords** in host_vars for sensitive services.
 - Make sure **ports are available** and **media folders exist** before deployment.
 - <b>After deployment, update API keys and passwords to secure values.</b>